IBM 7090: Software

 variety of software provided for them by IBM.
 In addition, there was a very active user community within the user organization, SHARE.

 IBSYS is a "heavy duty" production operating system with numerous subsystem and language support options, among them FORTRAN, COBOL, SORT/MERGE, the MAP assembler, and others.

 FMS, the Fortran Monitor System, was a more lightweight but still very effective system optimized for batch FORTRAN and assembler programming.
 The assembler provided, FAP, (FORTRAN Assembly Program), was somewhat less complete than MAP, but provided excellent capabilities for the era.
-FMS also incorporated a considerably enhanced derivative of the FORTRAN compiler originally written for the 704 by Backus and his team.
+FMS also incorporated a considerably enhanced derivative of the FORTRAN compiler originally written for the 704 by John Backus and his team.